smarthomeNG/smarthome/doc/user/source/release/1_x_x.rst

 Outdated Plugins
 ----------------

-The following plugins were already marked in version v1.6 as *deprecated*.
+The following plugins are newly or were already marked as *deprecated*.
 This means that the plugins are still working, but are not developed further anymore and are removed from the release of SmartHomeNG in the next release.
 User of these plugins should switch to corresponding succeeding plugins.

 * System Plugins

   * sqlite_visu2_8 - switch to the **database** plugin
+  * visu_smartvisu - switch to the **smartvisu** plugin

 * Gateway Plugins